kissmygritts/mitchellgritts/content/posts/2019-09-09-guide-to-r-vectors/index.md

 description: 'A complete guide to vectors in R'
 ---

-Yesterday was my 4th time helping with an R Bootcamp.
+This weekend was my 4th time helping with an R Bootcamp.
 The bootcamp is two days.
 The first day consists of the very basics of R, data structures, reading data into R, then simple exploratory data analysis.
-We generally spend most of day one drilling the basic data structures in R, vectors, matrices, lists, etc. In this post I tried to compile as complete a guide as I can on R vectors.
+We generally spend most of day one drilling the basic data structures in R - vectors, matrices, lists, etc. In this post I tried to compile as complete a guide as I can on R vectors.

 Let's get started.